adamlkl/C-stuff/Assignment5/readme.md

 This is an c++ assignment that connects to a server on a TCP socket and logs the server's response to an HTTP GET request that you send it via the socket.

-Your binary must take the following command line arguments, in both long and short form:
+The binary takes the following command line arguments, in both long and short form:

     h, host: the DNS name or IP address of the host to contact